iishagupta/coding-project/README.md

 - Meetings can be scheduled with users in and out of the org
 - if user has mentioned available slots - it is a hard pass on any other slots.

+## Hacks
+- Passing emailId in headers for a few validations instead of authentication
+- used renderer for deployment

 ## Future Enhancements
 - Notification system for event requests
 - Timezone management